 Blue-green algae look a “pea soup” scum that floats on the water … but it’s actually bacteria.
 In fact, it’s bacteria that can photosynthesize.

-Not all blue-green algae blooms produce toxins … but there’s no way to know for certain with the naked eye which ones are harmful.
+Not all blue-green algae blooms produce toxins … but there’s no way to know for certain with your naked eye which ones are harmful.

-The same is also true for your dog … but it can be deadly if they lick or drink any of it.
+People become very ill when skin comes into contact with toxic blooms.
+And the same is also true for your dog … and it can be deadly if they lick or drink any of it.

-Remember wild animals will be affected too … so if you‘re out near water and you see dead animals (even fish or birds) … don’t let your dog in the water!
+Remember wild animals are affected too … so if you‘re out near water and you see dead animals (even fish or birds) … don’t let your dog in the water!

 What Makes Some Blue-Green Algae Toxic?